Lombiq/Orchard-Dojo-Library/Library/Training/Thematics/Topics/CoreConceptsAndBasicUsage/DemosAndExercises.md

-# Demos and excercices for the topic "Core concepts and basic usage"
+# Demos and exercises for the topic "Core concepts and basic usage"

-These are the demonstrations and possible excercises corresponding to the topic ["Core concepts and basic usage"](.).
+These are the demonstrations and possible exercises corresponding to the topic ["Core concepts and basic usage"](.).

 - Demo: installing and basic settings
 - Content model and content management: